spewil/phd/notes/paper_snippets.md

 x(n+1) &= (A - B)x(n)+ Br(n)
 \end{align*}

-If training is limited to one part of the workspace, the generalization function is relatively narrow, showing a Gaussian-like function with a standard deviation of ∼30° (Krakauer et al. 2000, Shadmehr & Moussavi 2000).
+If training is limited to one part of the workspace, the generalization function is relatively narrow, showing a Gaussian-like function with a standard deviation of approximately 30° (Krakauer et al. 2000, Shadmehr & Moussavi 2000).

 *Howard et al 2015 suggests that follow-through necessitates distinct motor plans, as subjects without follow-throughs failed to adapt to opposing force fields which changed on a per-trial basis.*